Test web apps locally with the Firebase App Hosting Emulator

 You can perform local tests of your app prior to App Hosting deployment using the App Hosting emulator, which is part of the Firebase Local Emulator Suite.

-Before using the App Hosting emulator, make sure that you understand the overall Firebase Local Local Emulator Suite workflow, and that you install and configure the Local Local Emulator Suite and review its CLI commands.
+Before using the App Hosting emulator, make sure that you understand the overall Firebase Local Emulator Suite workflow, and that you install and configure the Local Emulator Suite and review its CLI commands.

 This topic assumes you are already familiar with App Hosting.
 If needed, review the App Hosting introduction and other materials to help you understand how App Hosting works.